Support Diann Parkas

 In this dynamic presentation Diann shares her Jewish background, some of her challenges as a young person, how she came to faith in the Jewish Messiah, Jesus, and how He has radically transformed her life.
 Diann also shares how God blessed her and gave her strength as she walked through the valley of the shadow of death with her missionary husband, Peter Parkas.
 Through this testimony congregants will be encouraged to trust in the Lord regardless of their circumstances.
 Diann’s unique choreography illustrates the message as she weaves her creative renditions into the presentation.
-Included are a dance recitation of Psalm 24, two dances entitled “Closer to Your Heart” and “Trust in You,” and a dramatic recitation of Psalm 27.
+Included are a dance recitation of Psalm 24, a dance choreographed to Lauren Daigle’s “Trust in You,” and a dramatic recitation of Psalm 27.

 Messiah in the Passover